Every Business Owner Exits Eventually

 Coordinated advisory team working simultaneouslyCPA, estate attorney, and financial advisor in the same conversation, not sequential silos

-Personal and Legacy Readiness
+Legacy Readiness

 A written after-planSustainable income model, estate plan for post-sale asset composition, family inheritance structure